RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 2. Used for performing computational or etl or any kind of job in batches
 3. No need of provisioning from user.
 Dynamically provisioned
 4. All resources like ec2 are dynamically created as per the job
-5. User does not have to manage clusters, it is serverless
+5. User does not have to manage clusters, it is serverless (ecs fargate)
-6. Schedule batch jobs using cloudwatch or prchestrate batch jobs using AWS step functions
+6. Schedule batch jobs using cloudwatch or orchestrate batch jobs using AWS step functions

 ### AWS Database Migration Service